k8ieone/site/content/blog/posts/quicksummary/index.md

 ---
 title: A Quick Summary of Everything that happened
 description: Let's get this over with
+summary: My last post is from ~2 years ago.
+That's a long time.
+I'd like to give a brief (I'll try, I swear) overview of everything important that happened.
 date: 2024-08-19T23:42:31+02:00
 tags:
 - life
 ---

-# So how is life?

-My last post is from ~2 years ago.
-That's a long time.

-I'd like to give a brief (I'll try, I swear) overview of everything important that happened.

 ## University